NetDocuments and iManage + Microsoft 365 Copilot Integration: A Deployment Guide for Canadian Law Firms (2026)

 Should the firm run NetDocuments AI, iManage AI, and Copilot for Microsoft 365 in parallel?

 Yes for most firms over 15 lawyers.
 Copilot for Microsoft 365 wins on cross-application productivity (Word, Outlook, Teams, Excel).
 The DMS-side AI wins on legal-specific extraction (due-diligence reviews, pattern matching, knowledge discovery).
-The cost overlap is real but the use cases are different enough that running both with clearly allocated workflows produces a better return than choosing one.
+The cost overlap is real but the use cases differ enough that operating both with clearly allocated workflows produces a better return than choosing one.
 The allocation work happens in pilot week 3.

 What is the rollback procedure if the pilot exposes a problem?